 Svíčková na smetaně

 Svíčková na smetaně is a Czech dish that is often cooked for Sunday family gatherings, special occasions like weddings, or even Christmas lunch.
 It consists of a piece of beef sirloin, studded with pieces of smoked bacon, and slow cooked in the oven sitting in stock seasoned with lemon zest, bay leaves, vinegar and mustard, as well as finely chopped root vegetables, such as onions, carrots, celeriac, leeks and turnips.
 Once this mixture is cooked on low for a few hours (adding hot water regularly when it evaporates), the meat is removed and the sauce simmered on the stove until thick and homogenous, at which point it’s cooled and mixed with sour cream.
-This dish is often served with a lemon wedge, cranberry jam, sauerkraut and knedlicky, which were the large boiled dumplings I made with the duck.
-Seeing as I had already made the knedlicky, I omitted this from the dish and instead served it with mashed potatoes and thyme.
+This dish is often served with a lemon wedge, cranberry jam, sauerkraut and one or more of the many varieties of dumplings like the aforementioned knedlicky, as well as potato-based or houskový knedlík.
+Houskový knedlík were my choice, and I made them by combining stale bread cubes in a batter of milk, eggs, beaten egg whites, flour and parsley.
+I then rolled cylinders of the thick batter into alfoil, and boiled them until solid and fluffy.
 The svíčková na smetaně was a delicious flavour – the meat had absorbed all of the wonderful flavours of the sauce, and was nicely tenderised by the vinegar and one cooking process.
 The sauce had an earthy sweetness from the root vegetables, as well as a tangy kick from the vinegar and mustard.
 One of the first written records of this dish was from another female chef of the 1800s, Magdalena Dobromila Rettigová, who was also a famous food writer.
 I love all of these wonderful pioneering women in the food industry from the history books of The Czech Republic!
 That aspect has made me warm to their food just as much as the artful balance and comforting flavours and aromas characteristic of the cuisine